-Laundry Rooms - Each building has laundry facilities with washers and dryers.
-Residents purchase a laundry card (\$5.00) at the Coinamatic card machine and can add money to their cards at any time.
+Laundry Rooms - Unlimited access to laundry is included in residence fees.
+Residents must use the OneCard app to activate washers and dryers.
+Unlimited laundry is intended for the personal use of residents only and may not be used by guests or for any purposes.
+Intentional abuse of the unlimited laundry system may result in the removal or restriction of laundry access.
 North Residence: S Building Laundry room is located in the basement on level SB; R Building Laundry room is located on the first floor.
 T Building Laundry room is located beside T226.
 Lakeshore Residence: Laundry is located on the second floor, beside the elevators.
-If money is lost from machines please call Coinamatic at 1-800-561-1972

-Bicycle Storage Room - An indoor bicycle room is available to residents on a first come first serve basis.
+Bike Storage Rooms - An indoor bicycle room is available to residents on a first come first serve basis.
 Residents may gain access from the Front Desk staff.
 Storage facilities for items other than bicycles are not available.
 Do not keep any items in the hallway, as items will be removed and disposed.
 There is no storage for hockey bags.

-Recycling & Garbage Centres - Keeping excess empty bottles or cans, creating monuments to alcohol, and infrequent garbage removal create unwanted odors and attract bugs and pests to the entire floor.
+Recycling & Garbage Rooms - Keeping excess empty bottles or cans, creating monuments to alcohol, and infrequent garbage removal create unwanted odors and attract bugs and pests to the entire floor.
 So please pitch in and do your part!
 Single style residents have garbage rooms and centres that are emptied daily by our contract Housekeeping Staff.